 About this listing

-This charming, traditional 1910 wood siding home is situated in an urban setting in a neighborhood comprised of a combination of live-work warehouses, light industrial and traditional residential buildings.
+This charming, traditional 1910 redwood-siding home is situated in an urban setting in a neighborhood comprised of a combination of live-work warehouses, light industrial and traditional residential buildings.
 We are nearby to everything by foot, bike, vehicle or public transport.
 15-minute drive to downtown S.F., 10-minute walk to BART, 1 mile to Bay Bridge, 2 miles to UC Berkeley campus and downtown Berkeley, 1 mile to shopping at Emeryville centers.

-Interaction with Guests
+Interaction with guests

 The area is up-and-coming with development merging from nearby Emeryville, with walkable dining, cafes, entertainment and shopping.
 Diverse, urban, with beautiful older homes and new live/work developments.
 Its a changing young hipster and older family area with great neighbors, art galleries, knitting shop, urban re-use store, coffeehouses, new cool restaurants.